Social Work

 Curriculum

 Through a carefully structured curriculum of foundational and advanced courses, students in this program reach their maximum potential.
 Learning takes place both in and out of the classroom, with theoretical coursework and two field placements.
 For full-time students, class work is spread over two years.
 Part-time students may take up to four years.
 Our advanced standing option allows students with undergraduate degrees from accredited social work programs completed in the past five years to go directly into the second year of the program.
-No credit will be given for work or life experience.
+No credit can be given for work or life experience.
 View the detailed curriculum.

 Faculty Listing